ashleyramdin/docker-fast-api-postgres-boilerplate/README.md

-# Fastapi Project Template
+# Docker Fastapi Postgres Project Template

-A FastAPI project template using Make, Docker Compose and Github Actions, that includes **SQLAlchemy**, **Alembic** and an integration test setup.
+A Dockerized FastAPI Postgres project template using Make, Docker Compose and Github Actions, that includes **SQLAlchemy**, **Alembic** and an integration test setup.

 ##  Installation